socialstack-core/socialstack-tools/README.md

 `node C:/path/to/socialstack-tools-checkout/bin/socialstack.js ...`

 where ... is the command line args you want to try, as if you'd run `socialstack ...` instead.

+If everything is good, it's the usual `npm version patch` and `npm version publish` from an authed npm account.